ElisabethSchramm/springbootdemo/README.md

 - Spring Boot 3.5.7
 - Maven

-## What I Learned in Branch `26aop-after-returning`
+## What I Learned in Branch ``27aop-after-throwing

-This branch builds on `25aop-joinpoints` and focuses on using `@AfterReturning` advice to intercept and process method return values after successful execution.
+This branch builds on `26aop-after-returning` and focuses on using `@AfterThrowing` advice to intercept and log exceptions thrown during method execution.

 - **Base Setup**
     - Project initialized via [Spring Initializr](https://start.spring.io/)